Accreditation

 The landscape architecture profession is recognized and regulated through licensure issued by each state.
 Landscape architects are licensed in all 50 states and the District of Columbia.
 Visit the ASLA website to learn more about licensure.

-In academic year 2021-2022, there are nine licensed faculty out of a total of 14 full-time and part-time combined faculty registered actively in various states (e.g., Arizona, California, Illinois) who support either or both Bachelor of Science in Landscape Architecture (BSLA) and Master of Landscape Architecture (MLA) programs.
+In academic year 2024-2025, there are seven licensed faculty out of a total of 13 full-time and part-time combined faculty registered actively in various states (e.g., Arizona, Illinois) who support either or both Bachelor of Science in Landscape Architecture (BSLA) and Master of Landscape Architecture (MLA) programs.

 Student achievement